Creating Better Newsletters

 Why does a business need newsletters?

 Newsletters are foundational to any kind of digital strategy.
-A newsletter is not just a distribution strategy; it is a relationship builder and an essential component of your email marketing strategy.
+A newsletter is not just a distribution strategy; it is a relationship-building tool and an essential component of your email marketing strategy.

-One of the keys to using a newsletter in a productive way is allowing yourself to talk to your most connected audience.
+One of the keys to using newsletters productively is allowing yourself to talk to your most connected audience.
 Instead of looking at it as something you have to do, think of it as something you want to do.
+Newsletters are a powerful content marketing tool, especially for businesses that want to maximise their inbound marketing strategy.

 Let’s dive into how newsletters can be beneficial to your business and how you can leverage them to increase engagement.